aculas/Track_A_Train/track_a_train/README.md

 # About the App
 WELCOME TO TRACK A TRAIN v .1.0 !!

 This project tackles one of the lesser know problems in todays society.
 That is how long will a train take to pass through a busy intersection.
-Oten commuters are faced with the problem of waiting for a train to pass but have no idea how long it will take.
-This can lead to unexpected problems such as being late for a meeting or even just being stuck in traffic when there are alternate routes to take.
-Sometimes this issue is unavoidlable but this app will help estimate the wait time and provide peace of mind for commuters.
+Often commuters are faced with the problem of waiting for a train to pass but have no idea how long it will take.
+This can lead to unexpected problems such as being late for a meeting or even just being stuck in traffic for longer amounts of time than necessary.
+Sometimes this issue is unavoidlable, but with Track A Train users will be able to help estimate the wait time and it provide alternate routes for commuters to take to avoid potential train crossings.
 NOTE: This is application is a work in progress and will be updated soon.

 ## Common Actions